 Most of the internment-related files generated by the Department of Justice, the FBI, the INS, the War Department and the Department of State have now been transferred to the US National Archives and Records Administration (“NARA”).
 Generally speaking, these are public documents.
 Unlike the early days, these documents are no longer classified, and you will receive records that have not been redacted (that is, the names will not be blacked out).
 If a file was created before 1945 or before, no Freedom of Information Act request is required.
 This greatly simplifies the process.
 (If a file was created after 1945, which is very unlikely in the case of internees, NARA does seek to protect the privacy of those still living and will usually require a Freedom of Information Act request.)

-When you send a request letter to NARA, assume the personal file you’re interested in was created in 1945 or before.
+The easiest way to contact NARA is to use their contact page email.
+When you send a request to NARA, assume the personal file you’re interested in was created in 1945 or before.
 Send along as much information as you have.
+Give the full name, date and place of birth of the person you’re seeking.
 Important facts which are helpful, but not necessary are: the internee’s Alien Registration and Internment Serial Numbers (see section on Internment Serial Numbers below) the estimated dates of internment, where the original arrest occurred and the camps in which the internee was held.
 It is also helpful to mention that you understand such records can be found in NARA Record Groups 59 (State Department Records) , 60 (Department of Justice Records), 85 (Immigration and Naturalization Services Records) and 389 (Provost Marshall Records).

 Once the NARA archivist has found your records, you will receive a “Quotation for Reproduction Services” and be advised of the number of pages, the price per page to copy (currently 25 cents/page) and the cost of shipping.
 After you confirm you want your records, they are copied and mailed to you.
 Processing time varies depending on the backlog at NARA, but 2-3 months is average.
 Of course, you may also go directly to NARA and request your records in person.

-At this date, the following individuals should be able to help you with your request, but any employment situation is subject to change.
-You are welcome to contact them directly before writing to request an internee’s files.
+(You are welcome to contact the departments below directly before writing to request an internee’s files, but using the main NARA contact form assures your request goes to the correct department.
 Email is preferred to phone contact.
 You should get a prompt response.
 GAIC frequently assists with records requests.
-No fee is charged, but a donation to help us continue our work is greatly appreciated.
+No fee is charged, but a donation to help us continue our work is greatly appreciated.)

 National Archives at College Park